mbwilding/pixark-docker/README.md

 ## Port forwarding (TCP and UDP)

-> These cannot differ between the container and your routers port forwarding.
+> Exposed and forwarded ports must be the same, no remapping.

 Make sure to port expose and forward;
 - STEAM_PORT